adamnemecek/traceoid.ai/README.md

 ## Investments

-In late 2024, we raised a round of funding and to that end, we are currently not raising money, however this might change in the next year or so.
-If you might be interested in investing in the future, please reach out now, either via email at adam+vc@traceoid.ai or over [Discord](https://discord.com/invite/mr9TAhpyBW).
+We recently finished a VC funding round and we are currently not raising additional funding.
+However, if you might be interested in investing in the future, please reach out now, either over email at adam+vc@traceoid.ai or over [Discord](https://discord.com/invite/mr9TAhpyBW).

 [^composability]: Creating larger models from smaller models.